ibm-cloud-docs/dns/manage-dns-zone-records.md

 # Managing DNS zone records
 {: #manage-dns-zone-records}

-After [adding a DNS zone](/docs/dns?topic=dns-manage-dns-zones#add-a-dns-zone), records can be added to the zone at any time.
+After you [add a DNS zone](/docs/dns?topic=dns-manage-dns-zones#add-a-dns-zone), records can be added to the zone at any time.
 {: shortdesc}

 To get to the DNS Edit Zone page:

-1. From your browser, open the [{{site.data.keyword.cloud}} console](https://{DomainName}/){: external} and log in to your account.
+1. From your browser, open the [{{site.data.keyword.cloud}} console](/login){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg), then click **Classic Infrastructure**.
 1. From the Classic Infrastructure menu, select **Network > DNS  > Forward Zones** to open the DNS Forward Zones page.
-1. Click on the DNS zone to open the DNS Edit Zone page.
+1. Click the DNS zone to open the DNS Edit Zone page.

 ## Add a DNS zone record
 {: #add-a-dns-zone-record}